roycclu/react-native-sticky-header-footer-scroll-view/README.md

 A `<StickyHeaderFooterScrollView>` wrapper that

 - Takes any component and make it scrollable
-- Takes a header and/or a footer and makes it sticky
+- Takes a header/footer and makes it sticky
 - Works on iOS and Android

 ## Add it to your project

 iOS and Android

-run `yarn add react-native-sticky-header-footer-scroll-view`
+`yarn add react-native-sticky-header-footer-scroll-view`

 or

-run `npm install react-native-sticky-header-footer-scroll-view --save`
+`npm install react-native-sticky-header-footer-scroll-view --save`

 Then:

-- Whenever you want to use it within React code you can: `import StickyHeaderFooterScrollView from 'react-native-sticky-header-footer-scroll-view';`
+- Whenever you want to use it within React code you can:

-## Demo
+`import StickyHeaderFooterScrollView from 'react-native-sticky-header-footer-scroll-view';`

 ## Basic Usage